 Note, that this rings true for any time of the year.
 While May-August are usually drier than other months, there is no guarantee that temperatures will actually climb above 20C and stay there.
 Always be prepared for the worst weather possible.
 (That said, heavy snowstorms are not overly common – no need to bring a shovel…)

-You might also like: The perfect waterproof jacket for Scotland
+You might also like: What to pack for Scotland + packing list

 Tip 5: Prepare a Plan B for bad weather

 If everything fails, having a plan B for bad weather activities can save the day.
 Think whisky distilleries, historical castles, the many free museums in Glasgow & Edinburgh, cozy cafes or art workshops.
 There are so many things to do when the wind and rain are blaring outside.

 - museums such as the Riverside Museum, Kelvingrove Art Gallery, the Mackintosh House, the Lighthouse or the GoMA in town